local-first-web/auth/README.md

 ## What?

-Taco exposes a `Team` class, which wraps the signature chain and encapsulates the team's members, devices, and roles.
+This library provides a `Team` class, which wraps the signature chain and encapsulates the team's members, devices, and roles.
 With this object, you can **invite new members** and **manage their permissions.**